amyktomey/amyktomey/README.md

 - I know several rarely used computer languages...
 COBOL, Fortran, RPG II & III, Basic and... cards.
 I have programmed with cards.
 I built my first computer in the 1990's.

-Through Code Louisville, I have added the following to my repertoire:
+Through Code:You, I have added the following to my repertoire:

  🌱 Front End Web Development (HTML, CSS & JavaScript)